 - L-shaped battery

 There are other little details we don't yet know - like whether Samsung is going to continue to offer a 3.5mm headphone socket.
 There's a rumour that the company is going to have an under-display ear speaker.
+There seems to be a lot happening under the display if it gets the fingerprint scanner and an in-display camera too.

 Samsung Galaxy S10 software